 As ApexSQL Recover reads both data (MDF) and transaction log (LDF) files, it can recover a dropped table even when the transaction doesn’t exist in the LDF file anymore.
-Furthermore, ApexSQL Recover recovers both structure and data lost due to DROP table operation.
+Furthermore, ApexSQL Recover recovers both structure and data lost due to Drop table operation.

 ApexSQL Recover is a SQL Server recovery tool that recovers deleted, dropped or truncated data.
 It recovers objects and data lost due to drop operations and restores both deleted and online BLOBs as files.

-- Start ApexSQL Recover
+Start ApexSQL Recover

-- Connect to the live database from which a table needs to be recovered:
+Connect to the live database from which a table needs to be recovered:

-- Click Next
+Click the Next button

 Thanks to reading both MDF and LDF files, ApexSQL Recover has more chance of successful recovery.
 However, if the information about the dropped table is overwritten in both MDF and LDF files, ApexSQL Recover cannot help.